Canton man expected to face charges for Preston shooting

-Charges were expected to be filed Monday in Fillmore County District Court against 39-year-old Roger Bergmann of Canton who allegedly shot a 49-year-old Preston woman on Friday afternoon.
+Charges were expected to be filed Monday in Fillmore County District Court against a 39-year-old Canton man who allegedly shot a 49-year-old Preston woman on Friday afternoon.
 This incident led to Fillmore Central schools and other area businesses and care facilities to go into lockdown as a precaution when the suspect fled the initial crime scene and his whereabouts were unknown for about 40 minutes, explained Fillmore County Sheriff Daryl Jensen.

 The victim of the shooting was taken to Saint Marys Hospital in Rochester with an apparent gunshot wound to her neck.
 She underwent surgery and her condition was improving as of Sunday evening.
 She is expected to make a full recovery.
 The shooting was witnessed by another person in the home who was able to also identify the shooter when officers responded to the 9-1-1 call.

 Jensen said the woman was shot inside a residence on St. Anthony Street North in Preston at approximately 12:20 p.m. on Friday, Dec.
 21. At approximately 1 p.m. the suspect was spotted by a Rushford officer eastbound on Highway 16 between Whalan and Peterson.
 The Rushford officer pursued the suspect into Winona County at speeds up to 90 miles per hour where Winona County, Houston County and Minnesota State Troopers assisted.
 The suspect stopped east of Wilson in Winona County, apparently having run out of gas and was taken into custody after a 30-minute standoff.

 The sheriff said officers could see a shotgun in the suspect's vehicle.
 Authorities also said the man was suicidal and armed with a 9 mm handgun.